About T. L. Cooper

 While studying Corrections & Juvenile Services and Psychology at Eastern KentuckyUniversity in Richmond, Kentucky, she found creative ways to cook in her residence hall room and to feed her friends because she learned from her grandmothers that food was an effective way to express love and unite people.

-She has lived in Kentucky, Ohio, Idaho and Oregon.
 She has worked as a youth counselor, registrar assistant, and temporary office worker among other positions.
 She chaired a writer’s conference for two years.
-Throughout she continued to explore cooking, cookbooks, and to experiment with recipes from around the world and finding ways to make them her own.

 Extensive travel within the United States as well as visits to Germany, England, Spain, France, Jordan, Abu Dhabi, and Dubai provided her with rich opportunities to learn about different cultures, beliefs, and people while sharing their cuisines.
 She became ever more fascinated how different cultures combine the same ingredients to create unique results.